Heavy Duty Trucking Logo

 Suspension right height is critical part of suspension maintenance.
 Drivers have been known to tamper with the adjustment arm, believing that lowering the suspension ride height produced a smoother ride.
 This applies to both tractor and trailer suspensions.

-"The designed ride height helps optimize suspension performance and helps maintain load equalization among the axles," notes Howard Adkins, manager of trailer technical services at Hendrickson.
+"The designed ride height helps optimize suspension performance and helps maintain load equalization among the axles," explains Howard Adkins, manager of trailer technical services at Hendrickson.
 "Operating an air suspension outside its specified ride height range can reduce ride quality, damage cargo and increase suspension wear."

 Hendrickson recommends verifying the ride-height setting during the predelivery inspection and then quarterly thereafter.

 Refer to the product specifications for the correct setting and adjustment procedure.
-SAF Holland says the suspension ride height should be maintained within +/- 1/4 inch of the suspension manufacturer’s recommended height.
+SAF-Holland says the suspension ride height should be maintained within +/- 1/4 inch of the suspension manufacturer’s recommended height.

 Damage to the air springs or air control components may initially appear as a problem with maintaining the correct suspension ride height.
 For air springs, look for damage to the bellows or piston, or misalignment of the mountings.
 For air control components, look for broken, bent, or missing parts on the valve and the adjustment lever.